The 2025 State of Database DevOps is here — Get the report!

 Why do databases need version control?

 Today’s application developers wouldn’t dream of working without version control.
 Most software developers have been reaping the benefits of easier collaboration and increased productivity.
-Most people on the database development side haven’t had the right tools or processes in place yet.
+Most database development teams don’t have the right tools or processes in place yet.

 The database release bottleneck